subbu-nama/a2components/README.md

 npm install a2components </br>

 # Import component and added to declarations in app.module.ts
-import { HelloWorld } from 'a2components/components'; </br>
+import { HelloAngular2 } from 'a2components/components'; </br>
 declarations: [
-    HelloWorld
+    HelloAngular2
   ] </br>

-# Add HelloWorld selector to the app.component.html
+# Add HelloAngular2 selector to the app.component.html
-wtc-hello-world
+wtc-hello-angular2